tpierrain/Talk-ParadigmShits/TalkStructure.md

   - 0 (level) means __"what is"__
   - 10 (level) means __"what may be"__
   - The sparkline ends with the __call for action__.

+  *Note: 0 and 10 are completely arbitrary here (I should had made them disappear on the diagram)*